Inflatable Penile Prosthesis for ED

 Watch Dr. Engel’s Presentation on Incontinence and ED

-Erectile dysfunction is extremely common as a man ages, and age related erectile dysfunction is almost always a progressive problem.
-At its earlier stages, PDE-5 inhibitors such as Viagra, Levitra, Stendra or Cialis will suffice.
-But as the problem progresses and becomes more severe, eventually these pills will no longer be reliable or work at all.
+Erectile dysfunction is extremely common as a man ages, and age-related erectile dysfunction is almost always a progressive problem.
+At its earlier stages, PDE-5 inhibitors such as Viagra, Levitra, Stendra, or Cialis will suffice.
+But as the problem progresses and becomes more severe, these pills will eventually no longer be reliable or work at all.
 When this occurs, and if a man retains the desire and motivation to have a usable erection, he must resort to more aggressive therapy.
-In our practice, the next step would be to learn injections into the penis with medicine that dilates arteries, or to use a vacuum erection device.
+In our practice, the next step would be to learn injections into the penis with medicine that dilates arteries or to less commonly use a vacuum erection device.

-Shots for erections have been around for many years, and they are very effective.
+Shots for erections have been around for many years and are very effective.
 Vacuum erection devices have also been helpful.
-But for many men, even though they are willing to use one of these approaches, it simply is not a satisfactory solution.
+However, for many men, even though they are willing to use one of these approaches, it simply is not a satisfactory solution.
 For these men, we offer to place a penile prosthesis.
-We usually will not consider someone for this surgery unless they have tried these other approaches first.
-But, for the right patient, an inflatable penile prosthesis can provide the highest degree of patient satisfaction of any modality.
+We usually will not consider someone for this surgery unless they have at least tried or seriously considered these other approaches first.
+But, for the right patient, an inflatable penile prosthesis can provide the highest patient satisfaction of any modality.

-Unlike other methods used to achieve an erection, implanting an inflatable penile prosthesis (IPP) is surgery.
-There can be discomfort after surgery for up to four to six weeks, but after that it is ready to use.
-The procedure is typically done in a hospital, can be done as an outpatient, and the patient will likely miss a few days of work.
+Unlike other methods to achieve an erection, implanting an inflatable penile prosthesis (IPP) is surgery.
+There can be discomfort after surgery for up to four to six weeks, but after that, it is ready to use.
+The procedure is typically done in a hospital as an outpatient, and the patient will likely miss a few days of work.
+Soreness in the scrotum will be the last thing to resolve, and generally, our patients will meet with the same representative of Boston Scientific that was in the operating room for their actual surgery to learn how to use the device and to ask questions and be supported in the future.

 Risks of Inflatable Penile Prosthesis

-The main complications seen with this procedure would be infection of any part of the system, which would require removal of the system, erosion of the corporal bodies, or mechanical malfunction which may occur up to 10% of the time over perhaps 10 years of usage.
-Implanting an IPP is a common procedure among insulin dependent diabetics.
-These patients may be asked to show that they can keep their hemoglobin A1c levels within a reasonable range prior to surgery in order to minimize infection.
-Other prophylactic measures that we employ are the extensive use of pre-operative antibiotics and showering twice a day on the days preceding the implant.
+The main complications seen with this procedure would be infection of any part of the system, which would require removal of the system, erosion of the corporal bodies, or mechanical malfunction, which may occur up to 10% of the time over perhaps ten years of usage.
+Implanting an IPP is a common procedure among insulin-dependent diabetics.
+These patients may be asked to show that they can keep their hemoglobin A1c levels within a reasonable range before surgery to minimize infection.
+Other prophylactic measures that we employ are the extensive use of pre-operative antibiotics and showering twice daily on the days preceding the implant.

 Urology Urgent Care